Rainforest Foundation UK: Current and past projects

 The Rainforest Foundation UK is currently funding and collaborating on work in 8 countries: Cameroon, Central African Republic, Democratic Republic of Congo, Gabon, Ghana, Peru, Republic of Kenya.
 The Foundation's current programmes include:

 Community Forests

 RFUK's Community Forest programme aims to improve livelihoods while reducing deforestation and protecting biodiversity in the Congo Basin by establishing a successful and scalable model founded on the rights and priorities of local communities, including those of marginalised groups such as indigenous peoples and women.

 MappingForRights

 Mapping For Rights is a mapping and land-use planning initiative that enables communities to map their lands through low-cost, transferrable technologies and to use this data to advocate recognition of these areas and for wider policy reforms.

 ForestLink

-RFUK's community forest monitoring initiative unlocks the potential of forest guardians to protect their forests, connecting them with law enforcement agencies to improve detection and enforcement of illegal deforestation.
-At the heart of this is ForestLink, a breakthrough system that enables communities to transmit highly accurate and low-cost alerts of illegal forest activities from real-time, even in remote areas with no connectivity.
+RFUK's community forest monitoring initiative allows users to monitor local forests, connecting them with law enforcement agencies to improve anti-deforestation measures.
+ForestLink is the system used by RFUK to send information about illegal deforestation to law enforcement.